Bell UH-1 Iroquois: Model 204

-Bell commenced development of the UH-1C in 1960 in order to correct aerodynamic deficiencies of the armed UH-1B.
+Bell commenced development of the UH-1C in 1960 to correct aerodynamic deficiencies of the armed UH-1B.
 Bell fitted the UH-1C with a 1,100 shp (820 kW) T53-L-11 engine to provide the power needed to lift all weapons systems in use or under development.
 The Army eventually refitted all UH-1B aircraft with the same engine.
 A new rotor system was developed for the UH-1C to allow higher air speeds and reduce the incidence of retreating blade stall during diving engagements.
 The improved rotor resulted in better maneuverability and a slight speed increase.
 The increased power and a larger diameter rotor required Bell's engineers to design a new tail boom for the UH-1C.
 The longer tail boom incorporated a wider chord vertical fin on the tail rotor pylon and larger synchronized elevators.

 Bell also introduced a dual hydraulic control system for redundancy as well as an improved inlet filter system for the dusty conditions found in southeast Asia.
 The UH-1C fuel capacity was increased to 242 US gallons (920 liters), and gross weight was raised to 9500 lb, giving a nominal useful load of 4673 lb.
 UH-1C production started in June 1966 with a total of 766 aircraft produced, including five for the Royal Australian Navy and five for Norway.

 Model 205

-While earlier "short-body" Hueys were a success, the Army wanted a version that could carry more troops.
+While earlier short-body Hueys were a success, the Army wanted a version that could carry more troops.
 Bell's solution was to stretch the HU-1B fuselage by 41 in and use the extra space to fit four seats next to the transmission, facing out.
 Seating capacity increased to 15, including crew.
 The enlarged cabin could also accommodate six stretchers and a medic, two more than the earlier models.
 In place of the earlier model's sliding side doors with a single window, larger doors were fitted which had two windows, plus a small hinged panel with an optional window, providing enhanced access to the cabin.
-The doors and hinged panels were quickly removable, allowing the Huey to be flown in a "doors off" configuration.
+The doors and hinged panels were quickly removable, allowing the Huey to be flown in a doors off configuration.